 Ready in 15 minutes, these Mathris or Wheat Thins are easy peasy and make an awesome snack option.
 Vegan.
 Dairy-Free.
 Crunch crunch!!!

 It’s that time of the year when I am gearing up for Diwali.
 It’s time for a Diwali ritual.
-Baking Mathris or Wheat Thins.
+Baking Mathris or Wheat Thins kind of crackers.
 My boys love these savory crispy crunchy bites.
-Little A likes to munch of these after school, while Dr.Mystery likes it with his evening tea.
+Little A likes to munch on these after school, while Dr.Mystery likes it with his evening tea.
 Typically mathris are fried but since I am not a big fan of frying.
-Not that the fried food doesn’t taste good, but I guess I don;t have the patience to stand and wait while the food is getting fried.
+Not that the fried food doesn’t taste good, but I guess I don’t have the patience to stand and wait while the food is getting fried.
 Also, I am always skeptical about the fat content when frying foods.
 I don’t mind it occasionally but not with something like Mathris that I bake often.
 So like you guessed it, I prefer to bake my crackers or mathris rather than frying them.
 A much healthier alternative to the traditionally fried mathri.

 Apart from this being a healthier alternative to the traditionally fried mathris, what I love about these crackers is that they are super easy to make.
 I like that I can make a big batch of these and use it for an edible gift exchange during Diwali.
 It’s always been a hit with friends and family here.
 Every year the size of my batch increases but I have never leftovers that last me for long.
 I am usually left with a jar or so which will be gone in a week again.